 You can also use Unfold to expand the cells onto individual select buttons.
 In the Fixtures workspace, the current page of fixtures will be replaced by select buttons for each individual fixture cell.
-On the preset faders, the unfolded fixture cells will start at preset 1.

 There are two ways to unfold fixture cells: